hjr265/hjr265.me/content/projects/codemarshal.md

   - Redis
   - Python
   - IronMQ
+company: Mukto Software Ltd.
 ---

 CodeMarshal is a programming contest hosting platform.
-The platform successfully hosted the preliminary mock, preliminary, live, and semi-live contests of ACM ICPC 2014 Dhaka
+The platform successfully hosted the preliminary mock, preliminary, live, and semi-live contests of ACM ICPC 2014 Dhaka Regional.

-Regional.
+I built CodeMarshal while employed at Mukto Software Ltd. under the leadership of then Chairman and CEO Mahmudur Rahman.